prabhu43/mattermost-spybot/Readme.md

 ## Usage
 1. Mention the mattermost server host(MATTERMOST_HOST) and port(MATTERMOST_PORT) in the environment file
 2. Create a mattermost user for spy-bot and add that account credentials(SPY_ID, SPY_PASSWORD) in the environment file
-3. Create a mattermost channel to be used for spy and add that channel-id(SPY_CHANNEL_ID) in the environment file.
-Spy-bot will post its response in this channel.
-4. Create 1 slash command and 1 incoming webhook as mentioned above.
+3. Create 1 slash command and 1 incoming webhook as mentioned above.
 And assign incoming webhook id to WEBHOOK_ID env variable
-5. Mention the polling interval time(POLL_INTERVAL_SECS).
+4. Mention the polling interval time(POLL_INTERVAL_SECS).
 If it is not set, default polling interval is 1 minute.
 This indicates the frequency to check the user status.
-6. Install npm dependencies: **npm install**
+5. Install npm dependencies: **npm install**
-7. Start the app: **npm start**
+6. Start the app: **npm start**
-7. To spy on your team mate: Type "/spy @\<name>" or "/spy \<name>" in the spy channel
+7. To spy on your team mate: Type "/spy @\<name>" or "/spy \<name>" in the any channel.
+Once the victim comes online, Spybot will post the response in the direct channel to you